 The problem with resort fees is they’re usually not included in the advertised price of the room.
 So the room rate looks low, but once the resort fee is added in, that killer price may not look so good anymore.

 What can you do about it?

-Unfortunately, not a whole hell of a lot.
+Unfortunately, not a whole lot.
 Resort fees, when charged, are almost always mandatory.
 But there are a few ways you can try to not have to pay them, though:

 - Book the hotel with points.
-Many hotels waive the resort fee if it’s an award stay.
+Some (but not all) hotels waive the resort fee if it’s an award stay.

 - Use your elite benefits to your advantage.
 If you have elite status with a chain, you may already be getting, for example, free internet, and shouldn’t have to pay for it (again, this one is a “maybe” but it’s doesn’t hurt to try).

 - Put the fee into dispute with your credit card company.
 “No credit card company believes their customers should be subject to such travel scams,” says KillResortFees.com.
 Again, this is a long shot because one man’s “scam” is another man’s honest charge for services.
 But there ya go.